 Overseas Voters have similar exceptions to military voters and may learn more here.

 Emergency Voting: Emergency Absentee Ballot Applications are available at the county Board of Elections Office.
 If you have an emergency and did not apply for an absentee ballot by 5 p.m. on the Tuesday prior to Election Day, you may download and apply for an Emergency Absentee Ballot.
 This application must be notarized before it is submitted.

 Other absentee ballot information: If you would like to designate another person to assist you in delivering a completed absentee or alternative ballot, print, complete and return the following forms to the County Board of Elections:

 SUBMITTING AN ABSENTEE BALLOT

 Location and time: The County Board of Elections must receive your application for absentee ballot no later than 5:00 p.m. on the Tuesday before the election.
 The County Board of Elections must receive non-emergency civilian absentee ballots by 5pm the Friday before the Election.
-Members of the military voting by absentee ballot must have their ballots postmarked by 5:00 p.m. on the day before Election Day and received by the County Board of Elections by 5:00 p.m. seven days after Election Day.
+Members of the military voting by absentee ballot must affirm that their ballots were submitted for delivery by 11:59 PM on the day before Election Day, and the County Board of Elections must receive their ballot by 5 p.m. seven days after Election Day.

 Early voting qualifications: Early voting is unavailable, however, select voters may use absentee voting to vote before election day.

 Deciding how to vote: https://votesmart.org

 ID Requirements: All voters who appear at a polling place for the first time must show proof of identification.
 Approved forms of photo identification include:

 - Pennsylvania driver's license or PennDOT ID card